Sebastian files graft raps vs de Lima, 2 others

-Convicted carjacker Jaybee Sebastian on Friday filed graft and criminal charges before the Department of Justice (DOJ) against Sen. Leila de Lima and two former prison officials.
+Convicted carjacker Jaybee Sebastian on Friday filed graft and criminal charges before the Department of Justice (DOJ)x against Sen. Leila de Lima and two former prison officials.

 The complaints were filed by Roxanne Sebastian on behalf of her husband Jaybee.